-On December 9th, 1993, Bay Windows covered the Gay and Lesbian Student Rights Bill, legislation I was working on to protect LGBT students in Massachusetts public schools as Youth Outreach Coordinator of the Coalition for Lesbian and Gay Civil Rights .
+On December 9th, 1993, Bay Windows covered the Gay and Lesbian Student Rights Bill, which I was was advocating for to protect LGBTQ students in Massachusetts public schools as Youth Outreach Coordinator of the Coalition for Lesbian and Gay Civil Rights .

-Student rights bill gets legislative approval now awaits Weld’s anticipated signature
+More from Bay Windows, Student rights bill gets legislative approval now awaits Weld’s anticipated signature by Christopher Muther:

 A bill that will make discrimination against Massachusetts lesbian and gay public high school students illegal is now sitting on Gov. William F. Weld’s desk, after the state’s House of Representatives and Senate gave final approval to the bill Dec.
 6.